CameronBannick/Life-Expectancy-Dataset/README.md

   So in conclusion, upon completion of the exploratory data anlysis, it would appear that the strongest indicators of life expectancy are bmi, polio vaccinations, adult mortality, and years of schooling.

+### These findings are referenced from the Excel file
+  #### Analysis of potential
+  After seeing what parts of the data looked like they were related, a number was found to quantify the relationship.
+This confirmed the relationship between adult mortality and life expectancy as well as between bmi and life expectancy.
+However, a negative relationship